hugosmoreira/hugosmoreira/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Open Source Projects
+Open Source Projects, Client Projects, SQL & Yardi
 - 🌱 I’m currently learning ...
-Vue.js & TypeScript
+Rust
 - 👯 I’m looking to collaborate on ...
-Anything related to JavaScript, & React
+Anything related to JavaScript,  React & Rust

 - 💬 Ask me about ... anything.
 - 📫 How to reach me: ... @hugosmoreira on twitter